A Maddening, Hopeful, and Heart-Wrenching, World We Can Change.

 After placement within a forever family, a couple of home visits are standard.
 However, as studies surrounding mental health continually gain notoriety, science continually recognizes how deeply childhood events (such as adoption) affect the psyche.
 Research shows that adoptees are four times as likely to commit suicide as children raised in a healthy relationship with their biological parents.
 It’s a devastating number.

 Yet where does that leave the children languishing in the system?
 More than 60 percent of males who age out of foster care end up incarcerated within six years.
 Ninety-four percent of all those who turn 18 without a home do not complete any higher education.
 Additionally, 20 percent of the 23,000 children who turn 18 while waiting for parents will become homeless as a birthday present that year.
-I can’t tell you how to fix the system, just that there are broken and hurting people.
+I can’t tell you how to fix the system, just that there are hurting people.

 Another reason I truly believe prospective families do not pursue adoption is the fear of disruption.
 A disrupted or dissolved adoption is the terminology depicting when an adoptive family legally breaks the ties with their adopted child.
 This occurs for several different reasons, the most common of which is a weak support system for the adoptive family.
 According to a well-researched post on the Adoption.com Forum: